FOCUS ON... COATING METHODS

 Types of Sputter Targets

 The choice of sputter target material defines the properties of the resulting thin film.
-With advancements in material science,
+With advancements in material science, a wide range of target materials are available:

-- Metallic Targets:
+Metallic Targets:

 - Gold (Au): Excellent conductivity and chemical inertness; ideal for SEM preparation.